developingdina/JobJournal/job_journal_app/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Code of Conduct
+Everyone interacting in the CliProject project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.